 Shallow Water (SW) wave dynamics and dissipation represent an important research field.
 This is because shallow water flows are the most common flows in geophysics.
 In shallow water regions, dispersive effects (non-hydrostatic pressure effects related to strong curvature in the flow streamlines) can become significant and affect wave transformations.
 The shoaling of the wave (the "steepening" that happens before the breaking) cannot be described with the usual Saint-Venant equations.
 To model such various evolutions, one has to use more sophisticated models (Boussinesq, Green-Naghdi...).
 Nowadays, the classical Saint-Venant equations can be solved numerically in an accurate way, allowing the generation of bores and the shoreline motion to be handled, using recent finite-volume or discontinuous-Galerkin schemes.
-In contrast, very few advanced works regarding the derivation and modern numerical solution of dispersive equations [29], [33], [60] are available in one dimensions, let alone in the multidimensional case.
-We can refer to [59], [36] for some linear dispersive equations, treated with finite-element methods, or to [33] for the first use of advanced high-order compact finite-volume methods for the Serre equations.
-Recent work undertaken during the ANR MathOCEAN [29] lead to some new 1D fully nonlinear and weakly dispersive models (Green-Naghdi like models) that allow to accurately handle the nonlinear waves transformations.
+In contrast, very few advanced works regarding the derivation and modern numerical solution of dispersive equations [23], [27], [56] are available in one dimensions, let alone in the multidimensional case.
+We can refer to [55], [30] for some linear dispersive equations, treated with finite-element methods, or to [27] for the first use of advanced high-order compact finite-volume methods for the Serre equations.
+Recent work undertaken during the ANR MathOCEAN [23] lead to some new 1D fully nonlinear and weakly dispersive models (Green-Naghdi like models) that allow to accurately handle the nonlinear waves transformations.
 High order accuracy numerical methods (based on a second-order splitting strategy) have been developed and implemented, raising a new and promising 1D numerical model.
 However, there is still a lack of new development regarding the multidimensional case.

-In shallow water regions, depending on the complex balance between non-linear effects, dispersive effects and energy dissipation due to wave breaking, wave fronts can evolve into a large range of bore types, from and energy dissipation due to wave breaking, wave fronts can evolve into a large range of bore types, from purely breaking to purely undular bore.
-Boussinesq or Green-Naghdi models can handle these phenomena [27] .
+In shallow water regions, depending on the complex balance between non-linear effects, dispersive effects and energy dissipation due to wave breaking, wave fronts can evolve into a large range of bore types, from purely breaking to purely undular bore.
+Boussinesq or Green-Naghdi models can handle these phenomena [21] .
 However, these models neglect the wave overturning and the associated dissipation, and the dispersive terms are not justified in the vicinity of the singularity.
-Previous numerical studies concerning bore dynamics using depth-averaged models have been devoted to either purely broken bores using NSW models [30], or undular bores using Boussinesq-type models [40].
-Let us also mention [38] for tsunami modeling and [37], [49] for the dam-break problem.
+Previous numerical studies concerning bore dynamics using depth-averaged models have been devoted to either purely broken bores using NSW models [24], or undular bores using Boussinesq-type models [34].
+Let us also mention [32] for tsunami modeling and [31], [43] for the dam-break problem.
 A model able to reproduce the various bore shapes, as well as the transition from one type of bore to another, is required.
-A first step has been made with the one-dimensional code [29], [57].
-The SWASH project led by Zijlema at Delft [60] addresses the same issues.
+A first step has been made with the one-dimensional code [23], [53].
+The SWASH project led by Zijlema at Delft [56] addresses the same issues.